APS-Networks/bfrt-helper/README.md

   way of documentation, and it's not obvious how this is installed.

 > The protobuf definition, as of writing, is Intel proprietary and confidential,
 > and therefore cannot be shared.
 Otherwise this would be provided.
+It must be
+> copied into the `proto` directory.

 ## Overview